Rainymy/volumize/tracker.md

     - [ ] design WebSocket message protocol
     - [ ] implement server discovery/scanning
         - I do not know how to.
 Will look into it.
+- [ ] How to make mobile build?
+    - No idea

 ## Todo